 The footwear industry hailed the decision.
 Matt Priest, president and CEO of the Footwear Distributors & Retailers of America, wrote in a statement: “Our companies know far too well the negative impact import duties have on American consumers and are grateful that additional tariffs have not been placed on footwear during the 301 process.
 That being said, we will continue to advocate on behalf of our industry, calling for the end of all 301 duties and, ultimately, the elimination of all $3 billion in footwear duties paid annually.”

 The American Apparel & Footwear Association similarly expressed relief.
 “The resumption of talks between the U.S. and China is encouraging for our industry, as we are dependent on complex global supply chains for our marketplaces around the world,” president and CEO Rick Helfenbein said in a statement.
 “While we are pleased that American consumers have been protected from additional tariffs on most of our products to date, this announced 90-day reprieve on increased and future tariffs is promising.
 We hope it will lead to the swift removal of the punitive tariffs already imposed by the administration.”

-If the two world leaders are unable to reach a deal after the 90-day period on April 1, the White House announced that it would increase the tariff rate to 25 percent as planned.
+If the two world leaders are unable to reach a deal after the 90-day period, the White House announced that it would increase the tariff rate to 25 percent as planned.
 Trade negotiations will also address China’s alleged forced technology transfers and intellectual property violations.